FE-Emy/collection-app/README.md

 	•	Frontend: Developed using HTML, CSS, and PHP.
 	•	Backend: Connects to an SQL database.
 	•	Database: Stores collections and serves data to the web application.

+Live Demo

+You can view and interact with the live version of the project here: [Exoplanets App](https://collector-app-4933a67ea673.herokuapp.com/)

+Technologies Used

+- PHP
+- MySQL
+- Heroku